-This article is about an Enterprise-only feature that allows you to create personalized experiences for your audiences.
+This article is about a Converting-only feature that allows you to create personalized experiences for your audiences.
 If you are looking to learn more about experiments, not experiences, please refer to our article about A/B testing: How do I run an experiment?
 (A/B testing).

-Note: Personalization is available exclusively to our Enterprise subscribers.
+Note: Personalization is available exclusively to our Converting subscribers.
 Click here to get in touch with our team if you would like to upgrade your subscription.

 How does it work?